 Course evaluations are a course requirement

 The School of Health Sciences and Practice requires that each student to complete a course evaluation for each course taken.

-This is a course requirement for all courses.
-Until a course evaluation is completed, the course grade(s) will not be provided to the student, the grade(s) will be shown as an “X” on the student’s transcript, and the course grade(s) will not be reflected in the overall GPA.
+This is a requirement for all courses.
+Until a course evaluation is completed, the course grade(s) will not be provided to the student, the grade(s) will be shown as an “X” on the student’s transcript, but the course grade(s) will be reflected in the overall GPA.

 Students enrolled in classes for a term will receive a report of their grades for that term.
 This report will be sent once all instructors have submitted the grades to the Office of the University Registrar.
 The grade report will be sent only to each student’s NYMC email address.